đ Contents

 - Benchmark Before Use:

-like a loaded weaponâuse it only when absolutely necessary, in trusted environments, and with strict input controls.
-Always prefer structured alternatives.đ External Resources on eval
+eval like a loaded weaponâuse it only when absolutely necessary, in trusted environments, and with strict input controls.
+Always prefer structured alternatives.đ External Resources on eval in Ruby/Rails

 - StackOverflow â Why is eval evil?